geo-mac/Rioxx-development/model/rioxx-schema-examples.md

 ***
 ### Example 4
 This example uses the same data as in [Example 3,](https://github.com/geo-mac/Rioxx-development/blob/development/model/rioxx-schema-examples.md#example-3) our principal Rioxx use case.
 However, in this example multiple name identifiers are modelled hierarchically rather than using whitespace.
-To support hierarchy while maintaining existing `rioxxterms:author` semantics, `dc:creator`, `pids`, and `pid` are introduced as child elements for `rioxxterms:author`.
+To support hierarchy while maintaining existing `rioxxterms:author` semantics, `dc:creator`, `rioxxterms:pids`, and `rioxxterms:pid` are introduced as child elements for `rioxxterms:author`.

 All other aspect of this example remain the same as in [Example 3](https://github.com/geo-mac/Rioxx-development/blob/development/model/rioxx-schema-examples.md#example-3).